alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-09-04-realtime-architecture-with-apache-kafka.markdown

 - A stream control API: can be implemented as a normal REST service, load balanced.
 - A stream publisher: it accepts WebSockets connections, load balanced, individual connections can land on any machine.
-- A Redis PUB-SUB where channels reside.
+- A Redis PUB-SUB component where channels reside.
 This can, eventually, be sharded or replaced with a RabbitMQ cluster.
 The stream publisher and the Redis PUB-SUB can be replaced with `socket.io`.
 It uses the same principle underneath.
 - A Kafka queue with two topics: one for stream commands, which are distributed to all reducers, and a partitioned topic, from which all reducers consume their individual partitions without overlap (let's call it the data topic).
 This topic receives the largest amount of data.
 For good load balancing, it is recommended that it has a high number of partitions.
 - The reducers themselves, consuming non-overlapping partitions from the data topic.
 - A state store, can be either a HA Redis cluster, MongoDB or any very fast key-value sture.